hashicorp/serf/website/source/docs/agent/options.html.markdown

   re-join the cluster, and avoid replay of events it has already seen.
 The path must be read/writable by Serf, and the directory must allow Serf to create other files, so that it can periodically compact the snapshot file.

+* `-tag` - The tag flag is used to associate a new key/value pair with the agent.
+The tags are gossiped and can be used to provide additional information such as roles, ports, and configuration values to other nodes.
+Multiple tags can be specified per agent.
+There is a byte size limit for the maximum number of tags, but in practice dozens of tags may be used.
+Tags can be changed during a config reload.

 ## Configuration Files